hostmahmud/NodeJsHTMLFormDataValidationAndDisplay/README.md

 # NodeJs HTML Form Data Validation And Display

-#Validation of data using javascript
+#Validation of data using javascript.
-C#atch and display data using NodeJs server
+#Catch and display data using NodeJs server.